 Net Zero has fully incorporated zero-waste strategies and promotes plastic-free initiatives.
 These laundry strips are made from natural and safe ingredients with above-average cleaning.
 However, they are costly, and that’s why they ranked lower.

 Net Zero has many laundry detergent products in its catalog, and each of them is a plastic-free laundry detergent.
 Whether it’s packaging, shipping, or ingredients, Net Zero makes sure it doesn’t harm the planet.
-Furthermore, the brand has a Silicone Takeback Program in which you can send them any silicone waste, and they’ll recycle it.
 Net Zero also contributes to Carbon Fund’s mission by planting a tree for every purchase you make.

 Cleaning-wise, it’s above average.
 The sheets dissolve properly.
 They performed great on colors, but for whites, I needed an extra wash cycle to get fully cleaned clothes.
 Moreover, this laundry detergent worked well in HE washing machines.